ChenyuGAO-CS/Variation-Transformer/README.md

 ### 2. Data preprocessing for variation generation:

 The pre-processing step consists of augmenting the data, encoding it with REMI and compiling the encoded pieces as a numpy array.
 Please find scripts for data pre-processing in the ```'dataset'``` folder.

+Go to the ```'dataset'``` folder:

 ```
 $ cd dataset